Gibbs measures on mutually interacting Brownian paths under singularities: Introduction and Motivation.

 When $\eta$ represents a singular white noise potential in space, the method presented in this article allows a direct computation of the annealed (i.e., averaged over the noise) moments of a smoothened and rescaled version of \eqref{pamintro} , as the smoothing parameter goes to zero.
-These Lyapunov exponents admit explicit variational formulas and a strict ordering of these exponents underline the aforementioned intermittent behavior of the smoothened solutions, see Theorem \ref{Lyapexp} and Lemma \ref{pam-lemma}.
-Our techniques are also based on a robust compactness argument developed in Section \ref{sec-paircompact}.
-We also remark that. although we do not carry this out here, in case of a more regular shift-invariant random potential $\eta$ and a well-defined model \eqref{pamintro} (i.e., without any mollification procedure), the same arguments appearing in Theorem \ref{Lyapexp} also enable one to derive asymptotic path behavior of the model \eqref{pamintro} as $t\to\infty$ (as in \cite{GK00} and \cite{GKM00}) without restricting paths to any compact domain.
+These Lyapunov exponents admit explicit variational formulas and a strict ordering of these exponents underlines the aforementioned intermittent behavior of the smoothened solutions, see Theorem \ref{Lyapexp} and Lemma \ref{pam-lemma}.
+Our proof techniques are not reliant on classical Donsker-Varadhan theory and are based on a robust theory of ``compact large deviations" developed in Section \ref{sec-paircompact}.
+It is relatively easy to see that in case of a more regular shift-invariant random potential $\eta$ (and thus, a well-defined model \eqref{pamintro} that requires no mollification procedure), the same arguments appearing in the proof of Theorem \ref{Lyapexp} lead to the asymptotic analysis of the path behavior of the model \eqref{pamintro} as $t\to\infty$ that recover the main assertions of \cite{GK00} and \cite{GKM00} (without restricting paths to any bounded domain).